azzarip/food-explorers/content/emails/Milano/MilanoDay0.md

 The weekend we’ve all been waiting for is coming soon!

-We can’t wait to dive into this incredible experience with you!
+I can’t wait to dive into this incredible experience with you!

+I am writing this email to just recap the first day.

 ## We will **meet at the Hotel**

 At 12:30 we will meet at the Hotel, ready to walk towards the first restaurant.

-You can reach the hotel via Metro from the Main Station.
+You can reach the hotel via Metro from Stazione Centrale (Main Station).

+The Stazione Centrale is like a labirinth the first time you pass through there, built on multiple levels.

 ### The Metro in Stazione Centrale is underground!

-So when you get out of the train, you are on the top floor.

-Just walk down in the main Hall, and follow the **Metro C** signs, **direction San Donato**.

-Metro Line: Yellow

-Metro Stop: Repubblica
+You can follow Google to bring you safely to destination.

 **Hotel Windsor Milano**

 *Via Galileo Galilei, 2* ([Maps](https://maps.app.goo.gl/jHuiKxqagAaiZRvb6))

----

 ## What to Bring (Minimal Version)

 Quick check list so you do not forget anything:

-✅ Your IDs (for EU/Swiss Citizens) or Passport
+✅ Your ID or Passport

+✅ The Public Transport Ticket (The orange one I gave you)

 ✅ Walking shoes for the day activities.